uvarc/rc-learning/content/notes/hpc-from-terminal/section5.md

 ## Home Direcotry

-The default home directory on Rivanna provides 50GB of storage capacity, e.g., /home/mst3k.
+The default home directory provides 50GB of storage capacity, e.g., /home/mst3k.
 Each user also has access to 10 TB of  __temporary__  storage in the "scratch" folder, e.g. /scratch/mst3k

 The /home and /scratch directories are for personal use and not shareable with other users.